 That said, the iPad Mini isn’t without compromises.
 The screen isn’t as crisp as it could be and it’s a little slower than its bigger brothers.
 Then there’s the price – the Nexus 7 16GB is now £160, a full £110 cheaper than the equivalent iPad Mini.
 Couple that with a higher-res screen, equally impressive performance and a sturdy, easy to hold form, and the Apple logo starts to look expensive.

 The two devices are however quite different.
 If you’re looking for a tablet that encourages creativity and interaction rather than simply providing a gateway to media consumption, the Mini is genuinely worth the extra cash.
 It’s built better, too, and over time aesthetic concerns and pride of ownership really matter.
 For many people, though, access to the web and media on the move is the biggest priority, and for them the Nexus 7 is simply brilliant value.
-That’s why it retains second place in our Top 10, with the iPad Mini a new entry in third.
+That’s why it retains second place in our Top 10 list of the best tablets, with the iPad Mini a new entry in third (update: now fourth).